-A bowed tendon is the horsemen’s term for tendinitis; meaning strained, inflamed or torn tendon.
+A bowed tendon is the horseman’s term for tendinitis, meaning strained, inflamed or torn tendon.
 The injury can be severe and chronic.
 A damaged tendon that is not properly treated and allowed the necessary time to heal can leave a horse unsound for life.

 Tendon injuries can occur in any leg, but are most common in the front legs of horses.
 The superficial flexor tendon, just behind the cannon bone, is most often injured followed by the deep flexor tendon.

 The severity of a bowed tendon and the length of healing time depend on how much damage has been done.
 When a tendon is strained fibers are broken and the tendon sheath is torn.
 Sometimes the blood vessels surrounding the area are ruptured as well.

 The ruptured blood vessels are unable to supply the needed nutrients to make repairs to the damaged tissue.
 To make matters worse, blood and blood serum leak into the spaces between the tendons and the sheath to create scar tissue.
 The resulting scar tissue causes pain and lameness.

 The leg with the affected tendon will be hot, swollen and very painful.
 The horse will be very lame and will try to elevate their heel to relive pain and tension on the tendon.
 The swollen tendon will bulge out from the cannon bone as if it where a bow pulled back to release an arrow, hence the name.